DiggerMario2-zz/Apple-Hardware-Test-USB-Creator/DESIGNDOC.md

 ### Privacy Considerations
 Users need to understand that the only statistical data send back to the App Devs is the following:
 * Mac Model
+* Version of program
 * Did the script fail and if so why...

 ## Testing Plan
 Build CLI prototype and run it against multiple Mac models.
-When the CLI version is solid I can consider creating a GUI
+Once a rock solid CLI tool has been created development can shift to creating a PyQtbased GUI.